Predicting Weather with a Pig Spleen

 Every 6 months or so, Gus slaughtered a pig, and in the frugal way of farm families, he found a way to use everything but the squeal, as they say.
 Gus closely scrutinized the spleen, using a method he learned from his father and Harold Pearson, a neighbor.

 Gus divided the spleen into six areas, each representing 1 month.
 The top of the spleen (closest to the pig’s head) shows the current month.
-The bottom indicates the end of the upcoming six-month period.
+The bottom indicates the end of the upcoming 6-month period.
 Where the spleen thickens, a change in the weather is indicated, usually pointing to a cold spell.
 Where there’s a pronounced bulge, expect even more inclement weather.
 Gus could even read wind and rain into the variations in the spleen.

-Meet Seventy-two-year-old Joe King, in Wynyard, Saskatchewan.
+Meet 72-year-old Joe King, in Wynyard, Saskatchewan

 Joe also learned pig-spleen weather predicting from his father.
 But Joe is adamant that the pig must be slaughtered in the fall or early winter; a spring spleen, says Joe, is not nearly as accurate.
 His method predicts only temperature, not precipitation.
 In the fall of 1997, Joe slaughtered his pig and pulled out a spleen that was even all the way through.
 This, he says, was one of the first indications that Saskatchewan would experience an even-tempered winter.
 Never mind that meteorologists were hysterical about the phenomenon called El Niño; or that onion skins and corn husks were thick.
 Joe predicted a mild winter with just a few cold days, and his temperature predictions were right on the money.